MP Web API Documentation

 https://www.mtcproweb.com/api/v1/mpw/issuance/api_key

-Here’s an example of a DELETE /issuance
+Here’s an example of a DELETE /issuance request, along with the response:

 curl -X https://www.mtcproweb.com/api/v1/mpw/issuance/12ABC -H "Authorization: Bearer (access token)"